julioalex-rezende/ccf-app-samples/FSI_DEMO.md

 ## Context

-We are Neutrino team, currently working on internal engagement with CCF team to
+We are the Neutrino team, currently working on internal engagement with CCF team to
 - Upskill on CCF concepts and applications
-- Enrich developer experience by supporting documentation
+- Enrich developer experience by documentation feedback
-- Create new application sample
+- Create new application sample (Data- Reconciliation)

 ## What is CCF?